-An introduction to and exegesis of Ephesians, Philippians, Colossians, and Philemon, stressing the relationship of these letters to broad themes in Paul's teaching.
+3 hours An introduction to and exegesis of Ephesians, Philippians, Colossians, and Philemon, stressing the relationship of these letters to broad themes in Paul's teaching.
+Prerequisite: GB 201.

 NT 375.
 1 & 2 Thessalonians.

-Exegesis following background lectures with special attention given to related scriptures on the second coming of Christ.
+2 hours Exegesis following background lectures with special attention given to related scriptures on the second coming of Christ.
+Prerequisite: GB 201.